sradevel/pkrsim/README.md

 #### Card Representation

-All cards a represented as a string.
+All cards are represented by strings.

 ```clojure
 (def ace-of-hearts "AH")